 As an example, some of Interrupt Media’s topics are things like digital marketing automation, demand generation, content marketing strategies, and so on.
 We also have sub-topics on automation tools such as Marketo, Hubspot, Salesforce, etc. Other sub-topics under marketing automation are lead scoring and grading, automation audits, general automation, nurture sequences, etc.

 You should be able to link your topics directly to your offering.
-If you’re a services company getting revenue from marketing automation work, then it would be logical to write about marketing automation.
+If you’re a services company getting revenue from marketing automation work, then it would be logical to write a piece of content about marketing automation.
 If you’re a product company and you talk about a topic specific to one of your products, you’re going to get revenue for that product.

-Your quality content can include case studies, blog posts, email marketing campaigns, etc.
+Your quality content can include case studies, infographics, blog posts, email marketing campaigns, etc.

 2. Next, start building out your spreadsheet.